Euler and Laplace integral representations of GKZ hypergeometric functions: A formula for intersection numbers

 \begin{prop} If $C_0\in\Homo_1^{r.d.}\left((\Gm)_\rho,\nabla_\alpha^\vee\right)$ and $C_0^\vee\in\Homo_1^{r.d.}\left((\Gm)_\rho,\nabla_\alpha\right)$ denote the Hankel contour and the dual Hankel contour respectively, one has a formula

 \end{prop}

 Now we apply \cref{prop:PochhammerIntersection} and \cref{prop:HankelIntersection} to integration cycles constructed in the previous section.
 In the following computations, we may assume that $z\approx z_\infty^\s$ since $\langle\bullet,\bullet\rangle_h$ is invariant under parallel transport.
-Let us recall the identity
+We factorize the integrand as